 - The set of 6 Social Skills Games teaches vital social skills including manners, empathy, emotions, emotion management, choices and more.

-- The Blunders Game is a fun and relaxing game that allows kids to explore social mistakes.
+- The Hidden Rules is a fun and relaxing game that allows kids to explore social mistakes.
 Best of all these are social mistakes the blunders are making so it keeps the discussion neutral.

 - How about playing Social Skills Bingo for Teens instead of Monopoly?
 This fun game covers a variety of complex social skills that teens on the spectrum need to learn for social success.